-Course website: The course notes, assignments, data sets, and other relevant materials will be made available on the course web site: http://myweb.uiowa.edu/pbreheny/571/f14
+Course website: The schedule of topics for the course, as well as notes, assignments, labs, data sets, and other relevant materials will be made available on the course web site: http://myweb.uiowa.edu/pbreheny/5710/f16

-Homework: There will be one homework assignment per week, due the following week at the beginning of class on Wednesday.
-Graded assignments will be returned the following

-Monday.
-If you turn in an assignment Thursday or Friday, I will still grade it and return it to you on Monday, but a 50% penalty will be deducted.
+Homework: There will be one homework assignment per week, due the following week at the beginning of class on Thursday.
+Graded assignments will be returned the following Tuesday.
+If you turn in an assignment on Friday, I will still grade it and return it to you on Tuesday, but a 50% penalty will be deducted.